 The majority of cases involving minor injuries are not typically disputed.
-Once the injured party files a claim, a representative from the insurance company will ask for a detailed explanation of how the injury occurred and what kind of injuries were suffered, and if any medical treatment was received.
+Once the injured party files a claim, a representative from the insurance company will ask for a detailed explanation of how the injury occurred and what kind of injuries were suffered, and whether any medical treatment was received.
 The interview process may be repeated several times throughout the processing of the case.
-Employees should not be overly dramatic, or exaggerate the nature of the accident or symptoms and injuries.
-Upon processing the injured employee is compensated for medical bills and lost wages.
+Employees should not be overly dramatic or exaggerate the nature of the accident or symptoms and injuries.
+Upon processing, the injured employee will be compensated for medical bills and lost wages.

-Larger more complex cases, such as those resulting in serious permanent injury or disability, may be denied in an effort on behalf of the insurance carrier attempting to avoid a large pay out.
+Complex cases, such as those resulting in serious permanent injury or disability, may be denied on behalf of the insurance carrier attempting to avoid a large payout.
 These kinds of cases often end up in mediation, arbitration, or being heard in front of a judge.
-The insurance company will have a team of attorneys arguing on their behalf, making claims to down play the nature of the alleged injuries or denying the injury occurred while at work.
+The insurance company will have a team of attorneys arguing on their behalf, making claims to downplay the nature of the alleged injuries or denying the injury occurred while at work.

-In Miami, if an employee suffers an injury at work, the workers compensation insurance benefits they may be entitled to collect include:
+In Miami, if an employee suffers an injury at work, the workers’ compensation insurance benefits they may be entitled to collect include:

 It is important for people injured at work to remember two things:

-“a wrongful act that causes harm to someone else and covers a wide range of actions”.
+In cases where the injury suffered is due to battery, for example, a suit for an employer’s torts may be the best course of action.
+A tort is defined as “a wrongful act that causes harm to someone else and covers a wide range of actions”.
 Tort injuries are not only limited to physical injuries; they encompass emotional and psychological damages as well.
-The most common torts in no particular order are
+The most common torts are:

 Following an injury at work, workers’ compensation benefits should cover medical expenses related to the accident such as emergency room visits, hospital stays, physical therapy, and adjustments made to the home like installing bars in the shower, or a ramp or lift to go upstairs.

 Getting hurt at work is unpredictable and unfortunate.
 Most simple workers’ compensation cases do not require legal representation and can be resolved quickly and amicably.
-However, in Miami, not all employers comply with protocol and may deny a claim or have inadequate insurance coverage.
+However, in Miami, not all employers comply with the protocol and may deny a claim or have inadequate insurance coverage.